Steering Committee

 I’m a PostDoctoral Researcher at the Ludwig-Maximillian University of Munich (LMU).
 While I work mostly on sheep domestication and posterior demographic history, I’m more widely interested in human-fauna interactions and how our presence and activities shape other species’ evolution.
 Out of work I love reading, playing the blues on one of my guitars and fencing with ancient swords.

-contact: Pedro.Morell@lmu.de, Twitter, BlueSky
+Contact: Pedro.Morell@lmu.de, Twitter, BlueSky

-Laura Viñas Caron - Secretary
+Laura Viñas Caron - Secretary, Treasury Team

 I am a postdoctoral researcher at the Centre for Textile Research and Globe Institute, University of Copenhagen.
 I am interested in understanding the evolutionary journey of domesticated animals using ancient DNA and proteins.
 In particular, I am exploring the development of domestic sheep and wool production and also working on the species identification of animal artefacts (manuscripts, skins, fur, textiles).